douglampe/denon-mqtt/README.md

 ## Quick Start

+> [!NOTE]
-Note, you must have access to an MQTT server for this interface to work.
-See below for information on running MQTT via Docker.
+> Note: you must have access to an MQTT server for this interface to work (See below for information on running MQTT
+> via Docker).

 ```bash
 # Create folder to store configuration: